Dynatrace-Dave-Mauney/Automation/README.md

 This subproject contains a few go modules that might be useful if Python is not an option.

+## Internal

+Automation unlikely to benefit those outside of Dynatrace.

 ## Reporting

 This subproject facilitates summary and detail reporting, as well as providing a framework for "auditing" a tenant for adherernce to standards.